marcglasberg/fast_immutable_collections/README.md

 3) `sortValues: true` means methods `IMap.valueList`, `IMap.toValueList`, and `IMap.toValueSet`
 will return sorted outputs.

-You can globally change this default if you want, by using the `defaultConfigMap` setter:
+You can globally change this default if you want, by using the `defaultConfig` setter:
-`defaultConfigMap = ConfigMap(isDeepEquals: false, sortKeys: false, sortValues: false);`
+`defaultConfig = ConfigMap(isDeepEquals: false, sortKeys: false, sortValues: false);`

 Note that `ConfigMap` is similar to `ConfigSet`, but it has separate sort parameters for keys and values: `sortKeys` and `sortValues`: